jannes-upb/Investigating-the-Potential-of-Immersive-Pain-in-Virtual-Reality-Gaming-/README.md

-# VRST 2025 Paper Submission Files
+# Paper Submission Files

-This repository contains files related to our paper submission for the **VRST 2025**.
+This repository contains files related to our paper submission.

 ## Repository Contents